erwbgy/puppet-tomcat/README.md

     path /var/lib/puppet/files

 then put the zip files in /var/lib/puppet/files/tomcat.
-Any files specified with the extra_jars or config_files options should also be placed in this directory.
+Any files specified with the 'files' parameter can also be placed in this directory.

 ## Support